awslabs/rtb-fabric-terraform-module/examples/responder-gateway-eks-hybrid/README.md

 If you see auto-discovery errors:

 1. Verify your EKS cluster exists and is accessible
-2. Check that your VPC has the tag: `kubernetes.io/cluster/<cluster_name> = owned` or `shared`
-3. Ensure subnets have the tag: `kubernetes.io/role/internal-elb = 1`
+2. Ensure subnets have the tag: `kubernetes.io/role/internal-elb = 1`
-4. Verify your AWS credentials have EKS permissions
+3. Verify your AWS credentials have EKS permissions

 ### IAM Role Issues